bentley-cads/intro-python-workshop/README.md

 ## Download all files

-Though youc an click any file above to preview it, it's simpler to just [download them all at once as a ZIP file](https://github.com/bentley-cads/intro-python-workshop/archive/refs/heads/main.zip).
+Though you can click any file above to preview it, it's simpler to just [download them all at once as a ZIP file](https://github.com/bentley-cads/intro-python-workshop/archive/refs/heads/main.zip).

 ## Try exercises online